ODM2/ODM2StreamingDataLoader/README.md

 ## Setup

+Streaming Data Loader is designed to run periodically and automatically as a background process.
+Below are setup steps for the supported platforms.

 ### Mac/OSX

 There are a couple different ways to schedule a background task.
 The preferred way is using [launchd](https://developer.apple.com/library/mac/documentation/MacOSX/Conceptual/BPSystemStartup/Chapters/ScheduledJobs.html) and the other way is with cron.
 If you choose to schedule the Streaming Data Loader via launchd, you must create a plist file (see https://developer.apple.com/library/mac/documentation/MacOSX/Conceptual/BPSystemStartup/Chapters/ScheduledJobs.html for more details.)
 I have provided some instructions for those who would like to schedule Streaming Data Loader with cron.